Hayley Matthews: International cricket career

 She was named as captain of the West Indies squad for the 2024 ICC Women's T20 World Cup.
 Matthews played in her 100th WT20I in the final group match against England, scoring 52 off 38 balls as West Indies clinched a semi-final place with a six-wicket win.

 Matthews was captain was of the West Indies squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.

+During the 2nd ODI against Ireland, Matthews hit a career best score of 159* as West Indies chased down a target of 270 in 38.4 overs.
+In the same match Matthews and Realeanna Grimmond also formed the largest opening partnership in West Indies women's ODI history.

 International centuries

 On 22 September 2018, Matthews scored her maiden ODI hundred against South Africa in front of her home crowd at Bridgetown.
 She had scored a duck in the opening match of the series and, after a wash-out in the second ODI, she hit 17 fours in her 146-ball 117.